MMH - General Practice

 DO NOT WEAR

-- Heavy duty mitts.
+- Heavy duty mitts that limit your grasp.

 - Always check before lifting to see if mechanical aids such as hoists, lift trucks dollies or wheelbarrows are available.